 Chorkies are without a doubt one of the cutest breeds of designer dogs available to the modern dog owner.

+As is the case with most new designer breeds, origins are often hazy and obscured, with no dates known for certain.
 Although it is impossible to trace the first intentional Yorkshire Terrier and Chihuahua crossing, sources indicate that Chorkies were initially bred in the early 1990s.
-Sadly, little more is known about where these pretty pups came from.
+This is the time when the popularity of designer breeds soared, and many of the hybrids were created with success.
+Sadly, nothing more is known about where these pretty pups came from.
 However, they have since gained a great deal of popularity and are an extremely beloved choice of designer dog.
 They aren’t going anywhere.
 This breed is growing exponentially.

 The Chorkie is the result of crossing Yorkshire Terrier with Chihuahua, two extremely popular small breed dogs.
 Although his parents are purebred, the Chorkie himself doesn’t enjoy the same status.
 That means that these beloved dogs are not recognized by the American Kennel Club as a “real” breed.
 As a mixed breed dog, the Chorkie is not eligible for official pedigree papers, but there are smaller clubs that do recognize this hybrid and that offer their own certification for designer puppies, if that’s important to you.

 Yet, even without a well-documented family tree, the Chorkie is a canine with quite an impressive ancestry.
 Both the Chihuahua and the Yorkshire Terrier have been around for centuries and their companionship has been treasured by generations of pet owners.
-If the puppy was not bought from a pet store or a puppy mill, you can expect your lovely hybrid to grow up into a fantastic dog that boasts the best of two beloved doggo worlds.
+They are amongst the well known and best documented dog breeds out there!
+So, if the puppy was not bought from a pet store or a puppy mill, you can expect your lovely hybrid to grow up into a fantastic dog that boasts the best of two beloved doggo worlds.

 Food / Diet